aws-quickstart/cdk-eks-blueprints/docs/addons/app-mesh.md

 When configured, App Mesh will automatically inject an XRay sidecar to handle tracing which enables troubleshooting latency issues.

 ## App Mesh and XRay Integration Example

-// TODO - Update - the below is inaccurate.

 `team-burnham` sample workload repository is configured with an [example workload](https://github.com/aws-samples/ssp-eks-workloads/tree/master/teams/team-burnham/dev) that demonstrates a "meshified" workload.